Amirhossein77-98/TaskMate/README.md

 - Cleaning or optimizing code

 ## ⭐ Support
-If you enjoy FocusMate, consider:
+If you enjoy TaskMate, consider:
 - Starring the repo ⭐
 - Sharing the app with others
 - Opening Issues for feature ideas or feedback